MizuchiLabs/tether/README.md

 **Tether** is the central hub for your distributed Traefik setup.
 It gathers information from all your servers and tells Traefik exactly how to route traffic to your apps.

-Think of it as a **central operator**: multiple servers (running [Tetherd](https://github.com/MizuchiLabs/tetherd)) tell Tether "I have these apps running," and Tether gives Traefik a single, master list of all of them.
+Think of it as a **central operator**: multiple servers (running [Tetherd](https://github.com/MizuchiLabs/tetherd)) tell Tether which apps are running, and Tether gives Traefik a single, master list of all of them.

 ## Why use Tether?